Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling

 \end{proof}

-A sketch of the key idea used in the proof of Lemma~\ref{le:sparsifyupperbound} is shown in Figure~\ref{fig:cartoon_sketch}1.
+A sketch of the key idea used in the proof of Theorem~\ref{th:sparsifyupperbound} is shown in Figure~\ref{fig:cartoon_sketch}1.
 Independently sampled states with expectation value \(\ket{H^{\otimes t}}\) are replaced with a smaller subset that are supplemented with bit-flipped states.
 The resultant correlated distribution has an expectation value closer to \(\ket{H^{\otimes t}}\), but it converges to it more slowly.

-Some polynomial factors in \(t\) are not included in the scaling cost, \(\mathcal O((2^{\sim 0.228 t} {-}\frac{2{-}\sqrt{2}}{2} t) \delta^{-2})\), of SPARSIFY.
-We claim that they are negligibly affected by changing from independent sampling to a correlated sampling.
+Some polynomial factors in \(t\) are not included in the scaling cost, \(\mathcal O((2^{\sim 0.228 t} {-} t) \delta^{-2})\), of SPARSIFY.
+Moreover, there is a possible additional polynomial cost in correlated sampling from generating the bit-flipped supplemental states (such as using Algorithm~\ref{alg:bitflips}) compared to independent sampling.
+We claim that these changes in polynomial factors are negligible.
 This claim is supported by the scaling observed in the practical runtime of SPARSIFY plotted in Figure~\ref{fig:normscaling}2.
-The decrease in runtime is lower bounded by proportionality to the fewer number of stabilizer states \(k = (\xi_\phi^t - \gamma) \delta^{-2}\) necessary to sample \(H^{\otimes t}\) to \(\delta\) under correlated \(L_1\) sampling.
+A decrease in runtime is observed for correlated sampling that is lower bounded by proportionality to the fewer number of stabilizer states \(k = (\xi_\phi^t - \gamma) \delta^{-2}\) it generates.

+The statistical distribution of sparsified decompositions from independent sampling and correlated sampling are compared over \(1000\) numerical runs in Figure~\(3\).
+The expected value of the state generated by correlated sampling is closer to the desired state (middle of Figure~\(3\)).
+As a result, the standard deviation of the norm of the states generated by correlated sampling is larger (bottom of Figure~\(3\)) denoting poorer convergence, as expected.
+Hence, it is advantageous to use correlated sampling when \(\delta^2 \gg (\xi^t_{\pi/4} -t)^{-1}\) to obtain the same convergence probability as independent sampling does at \(\delta^2 \gg \xi^{-t}_{\pi/4}\).

+At small \(t\) a small-number effect occurs since the number of stabilizer states used in correlated sampling is set to the nearest multiple of \(t\) greater than or equal to \((\xi_\phi^t-\gamma)\delta^{-2}\) in practice.
+As a result, at small \(t\) more states are sampled than required and this produces a lower expectation value and standard deviation than expected.
+The factor of \(-1/2^{\sim 0.02 t}\) in Eq.~\ref{eq:tailbound_final} also reduces the standard deviation at low \(t\).